Maja03/Visualization1/README.md

 - **Courses**: Students are enrolled in a variety of courses such as Engineering, Islamic Education, BIT (Business Information Technology), Laws, Mathematics, Human Resources, Psychology, Biomedical Science, and more.
 - **Years of Study**: The respondents are in different stages of their university education, from year 1 to year 4.

+In my visulation I focused on gender user group-

 ## User Objectives

 Understanding the user objectives involves examining the motivations behind the survey responses.
 These include: